+In this article, we will talk about the amazing uses of rhenium.
 Rhenium is a rare refractory metal that not only has good plastic, mechanical and creeps properties, but also has good wear and corrosion resistance.
 Rhenium can be processed into rhenium plates, rhenium rods, sheets, as well as wires, and are widely used in aerospace, electronic industry, petrochemical industry, and other fields.

 Rhenium can form a series of alloys with tungsten, molybdenum, platinum, nickel, thorium, iron, copper and other metals.
 Rhenium tungsten, rhenium molybdenum, and rhenium nickel superalloys are the most important rhenium alloys, which are widely used in the aerospace and electronics industries.

 The rolling deformation of molybdenum with 35% rhenium can reach 90% at room temperature, and the tensile strength, ductility, and resistivity of molybdenum-rhenium alloys increase with the increase of rhenium content at room temperature.
 Mo-5%Re and mo-41% Re are commonly used as thermocouple wire materials for aerospace structural materials.

 Tungsten-rhenium alloy is widely used in high-temperature technology, electric vacuum industry, bulb industry, atomic energy industry, analysis technology, medical treatment and chemical industry and other fields, and is often used in the manufacture of special electronic tube and color picture tube filament, high-temperature components, thermocouple and so on.

-Rhenium nickel alloy is the core material of modern jet engine blade, turbine disc, and other important structural components.
-The use of rhenium can not only improve the performance of nickel-based superalloys but also produce alloys for single crystal blades.
+Rhenium nickel alloy is the core material of the modern jet engine blade, turbine disc, and other important structural components.
+The uses of rhenium can not only improve the performance of nickel-based superalloys but also produce alloys for single crystal blades.
 Both effects can enable turbines (especially high-pressure turbines) to work at higher temperatures.

-For example, if a small amount of rhenium (3% ~ 5%) is added, the starting temperature of recrystallization of tungsten can be increased by 300℃ ~ 500℃.
+For example, if a small amount of rhenium (3% ~ 5%) is added, the starting temperature of the recrystallization of tungsten can be increased by 300℃ ~ 500℃.
 W-Re and Mo-Re alloys, used in aerospace, aviation high-temperature structural parts (nozzle, nozzle, heat shield, etc.), elastic components and electronic components.